Spring 2013, R546 Instructional Strategies for

 Instead of reviewing a program, scholar, or instructional technique, in this option, you are to find a test or instrument in an area related to this course (e.g., a creativity test, critical thinking test, motivational instructional, problem solving procedure, or cooperative learning index), and use it with at least one person and then critique it.
 If you cannot get a copy of the instrument, then you are to review the literature on the use of this tool or test and make recommendations for others who might want to employ it.
 You might also ask a teacher how he or she would use it in the classroom.
 Be sure to turn in a 2-4 page single-spaced report of the instrument along with an appendix of relevant contact information (address, price, age level, etc.) and examples of instrument items, if available.
-These papers will be graded for (1) logic and organization, (2) completeness and depth, and (3) relevance and practicality.
+These papers will be graded for (1) logic, relevance, and organization, (2) completeness and depth, and (3) originality, impact, insight, and practicality.

 Option G. Book or Special Journal Issue Review (30 points)

 Review a book or special issue of a journal related to this class (including one of the books you decide to read for Weeks 5-8).
 It can be a book or special issue that is practical, research-oriented, or theoretical.
 What are the key points or findings of the book or issue?
 What are the strengths and weaknesses?
 What are future trends?
 How will you apply some of the ideas from this book?
 You might decide to compare and contrast two books.
 An option of this would be to write a rebuttal to an existing review or critique as if you were the author.
 You should turn in a 2-4 page single-spaced review.
 These papers will be graded for (1) logic, relevance, organization, (2) completeness/depth, and (3) originality, impact, insight, and practicality.